Influence of agent's self-disclosure on human empathy: Materials and methods

 \subsection{Participants}

 We used Yahoo!
 Crowdsourcing to recruit participants, and we paid 70 yen (= 0.67 dollars US) to each participant as a reward.
-We created web pages for the experiment by using Google Forms, and we uploaded the video created for the experiment to YouTube and embedded it.

-All participants [had an understanding of Japanese.
+We created web pages for the experiments by using Google Forms, and we uploaded the video created for the experiment to YouTube and embedded it. \\ All participants had an understanding of Japanese.
 There were a 1011 participants in total.
-However, since there were 93 participants who gave inappropriate answers, their data was excluded as erroneous, so the final total was 918.
-To judge whether answers were inappropriate in the experiment, we judged answers as inappropriate when the changes in the empathy values before and after the video were the same for all items or when only one item changed\cite{Schonlau15,Leiner19}.
-After that, as a result of using Cronbach's $\alpha$ coefficient for the reliability of the questionnaire, the coefficient was 0.7037 to 0.8202 under all conditions.
-Before performing a three-way analysis of variance (ANOVA), we calculated the number of participants suitable for the ANOVA by using G*Power 3.1.9.7\cite{Faul07}.
-A pre-analysis was performed by selecting MANOVA: repeated measures and within-between interaction in F tests.
-As parameter settings, the effect size was 0.15, the significance level was 0.05, and the detection power was 0.80.
-Since the effect size was not known in advance, 0.15 was determined from the definition of Cohen \cite{Cohen88}.
-Similarly, the significance level and detection power were also determined from Cohen's definition.
-By performing a pre-analysis, a post-hoc analysis can be performed with an appropriate sample size.
-This is because, when the sample size is large, even if there is a significant difference in the results, answers may actually be judged by a very small difference.

-As a result of the G*Power calculation, the number of participants, 576, was determined to be appropriate.
-For the analysis, 96 people were analyzed under each of six conditions in the order of participation in the experiment.
-Therefore, the total number of participants used in the analysis was 576.
-The average age was 45.35 years (S.D. = 11.11), with a minimum of 15 years and a maximum of 86 years.
-In addition, there were 312 males and 264 females.
+However, since there were 32 participants who gave inappropriate answers, their data was excluded as erroneous, so the final total was 979.
+To judge whether answers were inappropriate in the experiments, we judged answers as inappropriate when the changes in the empathy values before/after video were the same for all items or when only one item changed\cite{Schonlau15,Leiner19}.
+After that, as a result of using Cronbach's $\alpha$ coefficient for the reliability of the questionnaire, the coefficient was determined to be 0.7155 to 0.8201 under all conditions. \\ For the analysis, 153 people were analyzed under each of six conditions in the order of participation.
+Therefore, the total number of participants used in the analysis was 918.
+The average age was 45.51 years (S.D. = 11.25), with a minimum of 15 years and a maximum of 86 years.
+In addition, there were 505 males and 413 females.

-However, since only BehaviorQ analysis uses a two-factor ANOVA, it was calculated with G*Power.
-A pre-analysis was performed by selecting ANOVA: a priori: compute required sample size – given $\alpha$, power, and effect size in F tests.
-As parameter settings, the effect size was 0.25, the significance level was 0.05, and the detection power was 0.80.
-Since the effect size was not known in advance, 0.15 was selected from the definition of Cohen \cite{Cohen88}.
-Similarly, the significance level and detection power were also determined from Cohen's definition.

-As a result of G*Power calculation, the number of participants, 158, was determined to be appropriate.
-For the analysis, 27 people were analyzed under each of six conditions in the order of participation in the experiment.
-Therefore, the total number of participants used in the analysis was 162.
-The average age was 43.49 years (S.D. = 10.58), with a minimum of 17 years and a maximum of 68 years.
-In addition, there were 94 males and 68 females.